Dilworth School: Police investigation of historic abuse

 On 10 February 2021, Police identified a former scout master who died before he could face two separate trials for historical sexual offending as Richard Charles Galloway.

 On 23 March 2021, former assistant principal Ian Robert Wilson was sentenced by Judge Russell Collins at the Auckland District Court to three years and seven months in prison.
 Wilson had pleaded guilty to six charges of indecent assault and one of inducing a boy to do an indecent act.

 On 14 May 2021, Police confirmed that a third man facing historical sexual abuse charges at Dilworth School had died.
 As a consequence, any charges the man faces will be withdrawn.
 Name suppression was subsequently lifted and the man was identified as former school tutor Keith William Dixon.

 On 9 June 2021, Graeme Charles Lindsay admitted two counts of indecent assault against two complainants.
 Lindsay is one of eleven men who have so far been charged.

 On 6 October 2021, former school chaplain Ross Douglas Browne pleaded guilty to sexually assaulting 16 boys under his care.

 On 31 March 2022, former tutor Jonathan Peter Stephens was sentenced to six months' home detention, having earlier pleaded guilty to two charges of indecently assaulting a boy.

 On 1 June 2022, former head of music Leonard Cave was found guilty of sexually abusing 4 boys in his care.
 Charges relating to a fifth boy were dismissed during the trial.

 On 1 July 2022, former housemaster Alister Harlow was sentenced to three years and eight months in prison for sexually abusing students.

 On 7 September 2022, name suppression was lifted on Robert Howard Gladwin Wynyard, former teacher and housemaster.
 He earlier pleaded guilty to 11 indecent assault charges.

+Dilworth established a process for redress for historic physical and sexual abuse and budgeted $44 million to be paid out to up to 250 survivors.
+In 2024, it was reported that the school had revised upwards the number of former students entitled to redress and was subsequently expecting to pay out $55 million.